canonical/hardware-api/client/README.md

 $ git clean -dffx
 ```

-Then we need to create the `.whl` file for the `hwlib` locally since `maturin` python library is required for building the package but is not available as a debian package, for now.
+Then we need to create the `.whl` file for the `hwlib` locally, since `maturin` python library is not available as a debian package and we cannot include this step to the [rules](./debian/rules) file.
 To do it, run the following commands in the pre-created virtual environment.
-Also, it requires at least Ubuntu 23.10 version of your system.
+And since we're building for the mantic release, it needs to be run on Ubuntu 23.10.

 ```bash
 (venv)$ maturin build --release -b pyo3 -i /path/to/venv/bin/python3